 Keep in mind, too, that your claims carry more weight when your pet is a breed that’s typically used for such jobs.
 So even though your Chihuahua has a loud bark, your tax claim is more credible if your guard dog is a German shepherd, Doberman pinscher or a similar imposing breed”.[iv]

 Can I use my dog as a tax deduction?
 Maybe.
 Every pet owner claims their animal is a member of the family and an essential companion for thousands of long-haul truckers.
 The IRS disagrees.
 It understandable that taxpayers may want to recoup some of their pet expenses with a tax deduction, but with the overall value of the deduction is limited due to the 7.5% of AGI offsetting most expenses.
 Furthermore, extensive rules have been promulgated to insure only qualifying animal expenses can be deducted and taxpayers risk the wrath of the IRS if they get too creative interpreting those regulations.

-Try Per Diem Plus free for 30 days - no credit card required!
+Drivers, try Per Diem Plus absolutely free for 30 days!

 About Per Diem Plus

 Mark is tax counsel for Per Diem Plus.
 With nearly two decades of experience advising trucking companies on per diem issues, Mark was responsible for defining the Per Diem Plus software logic rules that automatically calculates trucker per diem in accordance with IRS regulations.
 He also previously served as the consulting per diem tax expert for Omnitracs.